Get started in 5 minutes!

 eComscan runs on your production (Linux) servers.
-To install eComscan in $HOME/bin, log in via SSH and run:
+Log in via SSH and use the following command to start a scan of your store:

-You can also manually install the scanner by downloading a version for Linux amd64, Linux ARM (AWS Graviton) or Apple Silicon (M1/M2 chips).
+You can manually install the scanner by downloading a version for Linux amd64, Linux ARM (AWS Graviton) or Apple Silicon (M1/M2 chips).
+For example, run this:

-If you have a license key, you can unlock detailed reporting by providing your key:
+If you have a license key (get it here), you can unlock detailed reporting by providing your key, for example:

-eComscan performs an extensive file and database scan.
-The database credentials are taken from your store’s configuration files (such as local.xml).
-The scan should take 5-30 minutes (depending on the size of your store and the speed of your server) and then report how many issues were found.
+eComscan performs an extensive file, database, process and task scan.
+The database credentials are taken from your store's configuration files (such as env.php).
+The scan takes about 5-30 minutes (depending on the size of your store and the speed of your server) and will report any found malware or vulnerabilities.
 If that does not yield any surprises: congratulations!
 You can now install it in monitoring mode, see the next section.

 Set up monitoring

-In normal operation, you only want to get notified of relevant changes to your store.
-This is what monitoring does: eComscan runs continuously and alerts you on suspicious or insecure changes to your store.
-Log in via SSH and add a new cronjob using the “crontab -e” command.
+Most operations teams only want to get notified when something important happens to their store.
+This is what exactly the purpose of eComscan monitoring: to run continuously and alert you on suspicious or insecure changes to your store.
+Log in via SSH and add a new cronjob using the crontab -e command.
 Then, add a new line, where you replace key, email and path with the correct values:

-Are you hosted on Magemojo Stratus?
-Then you should enter the cronjob via the Magemojo cronjob web panel, as normal cronjobs are silently ignored.
+Are you hosted on Webscale Stratus?
+Then you should enter the cronjob via the Stratus Cronjob web panel, as normal cronjobs are silently ignored.
 A sample Stratus cronjob command is:

 /srv/bin/ecomscan --key <your_key> --monitor <your_email> /srv/public_html